The Topology of $k$-Robust Clique Complexes in Grid-like Graphs: Introduction

 Simplicial complexes provide a bridge between combinatorics, algebra and topology: In combinatorics, one properties such as shellability, partitionability and $f$-vectors.
 Topologically, they serve as discrete models of a CW-complexes and enabling the computation of invariants compute topological invariants such as homology and homotopy type.
 Finally, the connection to algebra is facilitated by the Stanley-Reisner ring~\cite{reisner1976} where algebraic properties such as Cohen-Macaluay and Gorenstein property are linked to the topological (and combinatorial) properties of the underlying simplicial complex~\cite{reisner1976,bjorner1980}.

-In this paper, we introduce the $k$-robust clique complex $\Cliq{k}{G}$.
+In this paper, we study the $k$-robust clique complex $\Cliq{k}{G}$.
 A subset of vertices $W\subseteq V(G)$ forms a simplex in $\Cliq{k}{G}$ if the induced subgraph $G[W]$ does not contain an independent set of size $k$.
 These complexes generalize the standard clique complexes (which corresponds to the case $k=2$).
-The naming is motivated by the relaxation of the clique condition: we "accept" a vertex subset if it is sufficiently dense, permitting missing edges so long as they do not form a forbidden sparsity pattern (an independent set of size $k$).
+Our naming is motivated by the relaxation of the clique condition: we "accept" a vertex subset if it is sufficiently dense, permitting missing edges so long as they do not form a forbidden sparsity pattern (an independent set of size $k$).
+Robust clique complexes were originally introduced in~\cite{KimL2022} (there, the authors did not give the complex a name), where they were chiefly studied in the context of their collapsibility number.\footnote{In an earlier version of this paper, I was not aware of the relation to~\cite{KimL2022}, hence it was not cited.
+I thank Marija Jeli\'{c} Milutinovi\'{c}, for bringing this to my attention.}

-We initiate the study of $k$-robust clique complexes by focusing on \emph{grid graphs} $G_{m,n}$ (i.e. Cartesian products of paths with $(m-1)$ and $(n-1)$ edges, respectively).
+We continue the study of $k$-robust clique complexes by focusing on \emph{grid graphs} $G_{m,n}$ (i.e. Cartesian products of paths with $(m-1)$ and $(n-1)$ edges, respectively).
 Our main result characterizes their homotopy type as follows:

 \begin{theorem} Let $G_{m,n}$ be an $m \times n$ grid graph with $m, n \geq 2$.
 For $ k\in \{2,3\}$,

 \end{theorem}

 Theorem~\ref{thm:main} is obtained as a consequence of a more general result concerning square sequence graphs (Definition~\ref{d:sqseq}).
 Intuitively, these are bipartite graphs constructed by iteratively attaching $C_4$ cycles via "edge gluing" or "corner gluing" (see Figure~\ref{fig:attach}).
 Our core technical result provides a recursive characterization: